 For instance, you can choose that you will no longer let yourself be intimidated or controlled by fear of anger.
 Just gracefully leave the situation for a cool down period (“I need to get a drink of water.”), and then return for a calmer second-go at the conversation.

 Anger promotes the sense that “What I want is holy, and what you want is irrelevant.”
 That's why it's so vital that in important conversations you stay calm.
-Talking about sensitive issues in calm good-humored ways without arguing has the highest odds of leading to mutual understandings instead of the narcissism trap.
+Talking about sensitive issues in calm good-humored ways without arguing has the highest odds of leading to mutual understandings.

-The bottom line?
-For a happier life and more gratifing relationships, especially if your scores indicated some narcissistic tendencies, tame these trends with better skills.
-Narcissism is not like height or eye color.
-It's a behavior problem.
+For a happier life and more gratifying relationships, especially if your scores indicated some narcissistic tendencies, tame these trends with better skills.
+Though some folks are more prone to narcissism than others, narcissism generally is not a fixed phenomenon like height or eye color.
+Rather, much of the time narcissism is a skills deficit.
 Upgrading your listening and shared-decision-making skills can make a huge difference!

 For therapists, I recently gave this webinar on treatment techniques for intervening with narcissistic habits.